Cryptographic hash functions explained

 A hash value is often used in the digital security of data, communication, and systems.
 You will encounter them, for example, in:

-• Password storage: instead of storing passwords in plain text, a system stores only the hash value.
+- Password storage: instead of storing passwords in plain text, a system stores only the hash value.

-• Integrity checks: when downloading or updating software, a hash is provided so users can verify that the file has not been modified.
+- Integrity checks: when downloading or updating software, a hash is provided so users can verify that the file has not been modified.

-• Digital signatures and certificates: hash functions ensure that a signed document cannot be altered unnoticed.
+- Digital signatures and certificates: hash functions ensure that a signed document cannot be altered unnoticed.

-• Blockchains: every transaction and every block is secured through hashing, ensuring the chain remains immutable.
+- Blockchains: every transaction and every block is secured through hashing, ensuring the chain remains immutable.

-Properties of a hash function
+Properties of a Hash Function

 Important properties of a hash function are:

-• Same input, same output
+Same input, same output:

-• Sensitive to small changes
+Sensitive to small changes:

-If you change a single letter or even a single bit, the hash looks completely different.
-Example: ‘World’ has a completely different hash than ‘Worlt’, even though the words look very similar.
+If you change just one letter or even a single bit, the hash looks completely different.
+This makes it impossible to determine how similar two texts are based on their hashes.Example: “World” has a completely different hash than “Worlt”, even though the words are very similar.

 A collision means that two different inputs produce the same hash.
-This is theoretically possible, but with secure hash functions practically impossible.
-Example: with SHA-256, it would take billions of years to generate enough hashes to find two that are the same by chance.
-Older variants such as MD5 and SHA-1 are vulnerable to this and are therefore no longer used.
+This is theoretically possible, but with secure hash functions practically impossible.Example: With SHA-256, it would take billions of years to generate enough hashes before you accidentally find two identical ones.
+Older variants such as MD5 and SHA-1 have experienced this issue in the past, which is why they are no longer used today.

-The process that hash functions perform is called hashing.
-A hash function is the algorithm that performs the calculation, while hashing is the process of applying that function to data.
+A hash function is the algorithm that performs the calculation, while hashing is the process of applying that function to data to produce a hash value.

 Input processing